OracleMichael/OIC_WORKSHOP/ATTENDEE_MATERIALS/README.md

 This step shows how to manually trigger an integration and how to debug integrations.
 1. Hover your cursor over your integration and click the "Play Button".
 Then click **Submit Now**.
-2. Click **Submit Now**.
+2. Confirm that "Ad hoc request" is selected, then click **Submit Now**.
 3. Now, the integration will run and either complete or throw an error during execution.
-To view the "job" that was just initiated, navigate back to the integration home page, then go to **Monitoring** > **Integrations** > **Tracking**.
+To view the "job" that was just initiated, navigate back to the integration home page, then go to **Monitoring > Integrations > Tracking**.
-4. In this page, you will see integrations that have completed execution in the given time frame (default is last hour).
+4. In this page, you will see integrations that have completed execution.
 It is likely that your integration has already executed and given a success or error.
-Drill down into the integration run by clicking on the black text (here, it is "start Time: 2021-...").
+Drill down into the integration run by clicking on the black text (here, it is "start Time: 2021-..."). _If you do not see the most recent job you initiated, the filters might be too strict.
+Click **clear** to remove all filters and view all integrations executed within the last hour._
 5. In this page, you will see the execution pathway highlighted in green.
 For most integrations, the structure is linear enough that it is not really interesting to look at (unless there is an error), but the green pathway is useful for complex integrations that use branching logic and "fault handlers" (basically a try-catch code block).
 6. Now you will take a look at the activity stream.
 Click the menu icon under the "Close" button in the upper right corner, and select **View Activity Stream**.
-You can click on the messages to view the payloads that were sent (enabled by checking the "Include Payload" option when activating the integration). _Note: should this integration run have resulted in an error, at the end of the activity stream it will show the error message.
-If you ran into one of these, please contact your workshop instructor for specific debugging._
+You can click on the **Message**s to view the payloads that were sent (enabled by checking the "Include Payload" option when activating the integration). _Note: should this integration run have resulted in an error, at the end of the activity stream it will show the error message.
+If you ran into one of these, please contact your workshop instructor._

 That's it!
 For some of you, you will have built your first integration on Oracle Integration Cloud!